Best Parks in Mexico City

 Both places are worth the 45-minute trip south of the city: it just depends whether you’re looking for peaceful or not…

-Parque Ecologico de Xochimilco is right next door to the Floating Gardens, but a world away in terms of tranquility…
+Parque Ecologico de Xochimilco is next door to the Floating Gardens, but a world away in terms of tranquility…

 xoxo Noelia